kchu-projects/hiking-tips/mt_fuji_tips.md

 There are various upgrade options to consider.
 There is an option to buy lunch for the first day at a discounted price.
 There is also the option to buy a larger seat in the bus.
 It is also possible to rent your equipment.
-Finally, there is also an option to upgrade the buffet lunch into a sumptuous Japanese feast.
+Finally, there is also an option to upgrade the buffet lunch at the hotel resort after your hike into a sumptuous Japanese feast.

 The only upgrade option I recommend is to rent your equipment if you don't already have a set of hiking gear.